styler3/beer-viewer/README.md

 The following decisions have been made for fast prototyping and should be changed before any live deployment:

-- JQuery and JQuery UI load directly from their website rather than self-hosting.
+- JQuery loads directly from the JQuery website rather than self-hosting.
-- The full JQuery UI is loaded (only a couple of elements from it are needed).
 - All files are left in their original state, without any minification or optimisation.